Encarnación Alzona

-Encarnación A. Alzona (March 23, 1895 – March 13, 2001) was a pioneering Filipino historian, educator and suffragist.
+Encarnación Amoranto Alzona (March 23, 1895 – March 13, 2001) was a pioneering Filipino historian, educator and suffragist.
 The first Filipino woman to obtain a Ph.D., she was conferred in 1985 the rank and title of National Scientist of the Philippines.

 Early life and education

 Encarnación Alzona was born in Biñan, Laguna and grew up in the province of Tayabas.
 Her father was a trial court judge and a distant relative of Jose Rizal.
 Both her parents were voracious readers, a circumstance that fostered her academic inclinations.
 She obtained a degree in history from the University of the Philippines in Manila in 1917, and a master's degree the following year from the same university.
 Her thesis was a historical survey on the school education of women in the Philippines, a theme that proved apt in light of her later activism as a suffragette.

 Alzona pursued further studies in the United States as a pensionado, a scholar funded by the American government.
 She obtained another master's degree in history from Radcliffe College, Harvard University in 1920, and a Ph.D. from Columbia University in 1923.
 Alzona was the first Filipino woman to have obtained a Ph.D.

 Alzona returned to the Philippines in 1923 and joined the faculty of the Department of History, of the original Manila campus of the University of the Philippines, which was later moved to the University of the Philippines Diliman.